Causal Inference under Interference through Designed Markets: Defining Counterfactuals

-In the market observed by the researcher, $n$ participants are allocated using a centralized mechanism to some subset of $J$ items, which each have limited capacity.
-Observed allocations are a vector $D_i \in \mathbb R^J$.
-In addition to outcomes, allocations, a treatment, and covariates, the researcher also observes each unit's submission to the mechanism $B_i = B_i(W_i)$. $\{ B_i(1), B_i(0) \}$ are the potential submissions to the mechanism, which we sometimes refer to as bids for conciseness.
-We start by providing a series of assumptions under which we can identify the value of counterfactual treatment rules using the joint distribution of $(B_i, X_i, W_i)$.
-Let $\bm B(\bm w)$ be the $n$-length vector of submissions to the mechanism under treatment vector $\bm w$.

-\begin{assumption} \textbf{Identification} \begin{enumerate} \item Given an $n$-length vector of submissions to the mechanism $\bm B(\bm w)$, potential allocations $D_i(\bm w) = d_i(\bm B(\bm w))$, and outcomes $Y_i(\bm w) = y_i(\bm B(\bm w))$, where $d_i(\cdot)$ and $y_i(\cdot)$ are known for $i \in \{ 1, \ldots, n \}$. \item SUTVA holds for submissions to the mechanism: $B_i(\bm W) = B_i(\bm W')$ if $W_i = W'_i$. \item Unconfoundedness and overlap hold, so $ \{ B_i(1), B_i(0) \} \indep W_i | X_i,$ and, letting $e(x) = P(W_i = 1 | X_i = x)$, for all $x \in \mathcal X$, $0 < e(x) < 1$. \end{enumerate} \end{assumption}
+\begin{assumption} \textbf{Identification} \begin{enumerate} \item Given an $n$-length vector of submissions to the mechanism $\bm B(\bm w)$, potential allocations $D_i(\bm w) = d_i(\bm B(\bm w), \bm X)$, and outcomes $Y_i(\bm w) = y_i(\bm B(\bm w), \bm X)$, where $d_i(\cdot)$ and $y_i(\cdot)$ are known for $i \in \{ 1, \ldots, n \}$. \item SUTVA holds for submissions to the mechanism: $B_i(\bm W) = B_i(\bm W')$ if $W_i = W'_i$. \item Unconfoundedness and overlap hold, so $ \{ B_i(1), B_i(0) \} \indep W_i | X_i,$ and, letting $e(x) = P(W_i = 1 | X_i = x)$, for all $x \in \mathcal X$, $0 < e(x) < 1$. \end{enumerate} \end{assumption}

-In the first part of Assumption \ref{as:id}, we assume that the mechanism is known and computable, so that an individual's allocation $D_i(\bm w) \in \mathbb R^J$ at a given treatment vector $\bm w \in \{0, 1\}^n$ can be computed given the $n$-length submissions to the mechanism $\bm B(\bm w)$.
+In the first part of Assumption \ref{as:id}, we assume that the mechanism is known, so that an individual's allocation $D_i(\bm w) \in \mathbb R^J$ at a given treatment vector $\bm w \in \{0, 1\}^n$ can be computed given the $n$-length submissions to the mechanism $\bm B(\bm w)$.
 This assumption holds for any market that is cleared by an auction or matching mechanism.
-We also assume outcomes can be computed from $\bm B(\bm w)$, which is a stronger assumption that is met by bidder-level surplus in strategy-proof auctions and the measure of inequality in school allocations studied in Section \ref{sec:empirical}.
-Weakening this assumption to handle outcomes that are unknown functions of allocations is also possible by combining the approach in this paper with \citet{abdulkadirouglu2017research}.
-However, this comes at the cost of identifying a restricted version of $\bar\tau_{\text{GTE}}$ that is valid only for certain subgroups, see a discussion in Appendix \ref{ap:angrist}.
+We also assume outcomes can be computed from $\bm B(\bm w)$, which is the case for bidder surplus in auctions and the measure of inequality in school allocations studied in Section \ref{sec:empirical}.
+This framework extends to general outcomes like test scores or income, under the assumption that $Y_i(\bm W) = \sum \limits_{j=1}^J M_{j}(X_i) D_{ij}(\bm W) + \epsilon_i$ is a weighted sum of item-specific effects, as in the literature on school value-added \citep{AbdulkadirogluPathakWalters2025}, if $M_j(\cdot)$ is known.
+Weakening this assumption to handle outcomes that are unknown functions of allocations is also possible for some mechanisms by combining the approach in this paper with the lottery-based identification strategy of \citet{abdulkadirouglu2017research}.
+However, this comes at the cost of identifying a restricted version of $\bar\tau_{\text{GTE}}$ that is valid only for certain subgroups; see Appendix \ref{ap:angrist}.